 best online master’s in engineering programs.

-Applicants to the Master of Science in the industrial engineering program must fulfill the requirements of both the Ira A. Fulton Schools of Engineering and the Graduate College.
+Applicants to the Master of Science in industrial engineering program must fulfill the requirements of both the Ira A. Fulton Schools of Engineering and the Graduate College.

 Applicants are eligible to apply to the program if they have earned a bachelor's or master's degree in computer engineering, software engineering or a related field from a regionally accredited institution.